Ceann Comhairle

 The Ceann Comhairle (/ga/; "Head of [the] Council"; plural usually Cinn Comhairle /ga/) is the chairperson (or speaker) of Dáil Éireann, the lower house of the Oireachtas (parliament) of Ireland.
 The person who holds the position is elected by members of the Dáil from among their number in the first session after each general election.
 The Ceann Comhairle since 18 December 2024 has been Verona Murphy, independent TD.
 The Leas-Cheann Comhairle since 19 February 2025 has been John McGuinness (Fianna Fáil).
+To protect the neutrality of the chair, an incumbent Ceann Comhairle is deemed automatically re-elected as a TD at a general election, unless they are retiring.

 Overview

 The Ceann Comhairle is expected to observe strict impartiality.
 Despite this, a government usually tries to select a member of its own political party for the position, if it has enough deputies to allow that choice.
 In order to protect the neutrality of the chair, the Constitution of Ireland provides that an incumbent Ceann Comhairle does not seek re-election as a Teachta Dála (Deputy to the Dáil), but rather is deemed automatically to have been re-elected by their constituency at that general election, unless they are retiring.
 (Note: Article 16.6 of the constitution requires that "provision shall be made by law" such that the Ceann Comhairle "be deemed without any actual election to be elected a member of Dáil Éireann".
 This is provided for in section 36 of the Electoral Act 1992.)
 As a consequence, the constituency that an incumbent Ceann Comhairle represents elects one fewer TD in a general election than its usual entitlement, but still has the same number of TDs.
 Under standing orders, no member of the government or Minister of State may act as Ceann Comhairle or Leas-Cheann Comhairle.

 The Ceann Comhairle does not take part in debates, nor do they vote except in the event of a tie.
 In this event, they generally vote in accordance with the parliamentary conventions relating to the Speaker of the British House of Commons, which tend to amount to voting against motions.
 The Ceann Comhairle formally opens each day's sitting by reading the official prayer.
 The Ceann Comhairle is the sole judge of order in the house and has a number of special functions.
 Specifically, the Ceann Comhairle: